 The term "threatened species" was the aspect of element 6C best-established in the CBD discussions at the time the target was negotiated but has not proven simple to implement in fisheries.
 Within the CBD operations there has been widespread acceptance of the IUCN Criteria for "red-listing" species (IUCN, 2016).
-Element 4 of Target 6 was intended to deal in general with non-target species on which fisheries have a collateral impact and to set for them a general standard of impact comparable to that set for target species (i.e., a standard comparable to Blim; see section 4).
-The biomass of species or populations designated as threatened ought to be well below any biologically based LRP (Blim) used in fisheries, because such fisheries limits are supposed to be set at levels of biomass below which productivity may be impaired but well above the level below which the risk of extinction is unacceptable (Powles et al., 2000).
+Element 4 of Target 6 was intended to deal in general with non-target species on which fisheries have a collateral impact and to set for them a general standard of impact comparable to that set for target species (i.e., a standard comparable to B{lim} ; see section 4).
+The biomass of species or populations designated as threatened ought to be well below any biologically based LRP (B{lim}) used for stocks supporting fisheries, because such fisheries limits are supposed to be set at levels of biomass below which productivity may be impaired, but well above the level below which the risk of extinction is unacceptable (Powles et al., 2000).
 How far below an LRP used in fisheries is appropriate for considering a population as threatened has been debated for some decades (Mace et al., 2014).

-This logical relationship between healthy marine stocks and species, depleted marine stocks and species in need of rebuilding, and marine species threatened with extinction has proven challenging to delineate, particularly when fishing has either played a role in the population decline or when catch (intended or not) is deterring population increase.
-Some of the challenge arises from the multiple criteria recommended by the IUCN for assessing risk of extinction, where the robustness of the decline criterion used to assess extinction risk in general has been questioned when applied to fished marine fish populations (Mahon et al., 2000; Mace et al., 2014).
-Although this debate has been resolved operationally with a formal agreement between FAO and CITES for how marine fish are assessed and listed in CITES Appendices45 (Friedman et al., 2018a), the substantive differences of view have not been fully resolved, and CITES is still called on to take an important role on protection of threatened species from fishing impacts (Vincent et al., 2014).
+There is a logical relationship between healthy marine stocks and species, depleted marine stocks that historically supported fisheries but presently need rebuilding, and marine species threatened with extinction.
+However, identifying consistent boundaries between these statuses has proven challenging to delineate, particularly when fishing has either played a role in the population decline or when catch (intended or not) is deterring population increase.
+Some of the challenge arises from the multiple criteria recommended by the IUCN and other competent authorities for assessing risk of extinction, where the robustness of the decline criterion used to assess extinction risk in general has been questioned when applied to fished marine fish populations (Mahon et al., 2000; Mace et al., 2014).
+For marine fish in international trade this debate has been resolved operationally with a formal agreement between FAO and CITES on how marine fish are assessed and listed in CITES Appendices53 (Friedman et al., 2018a), however the substantive differences of view have not been fully resolved., With regard to trade, some Parties call on CITES to take an important role on protection of threatened species from fishing impacts (Vincent et al., 2014), while others argue that for species used by fisheries, the responsibility should be placed within other international organizations or RFMO/As.
+Regarding the broader concern about the robustness of the decline criterion, IUCN has explored the issues and provided a revised Criterion 1a (IUCN Standards and Petitions Sub-Committee, 2017), but its acceptability by critics of the criterion when applied to marine fish has not yet been demonstrated, nor has uptake of the revised criterion yet been widespread in marine jurisdictions.